Singapore swap shops offer alternative to fast fashion

 People have swapped everything from casual clothes made by high-street brands to top-end items such as Prada bags and Louboutin shoes, Padit said.

-One-time swap events are also popping up in the city-state while a group of volunteers host monthly swap gatherings.
+One-time swap events are also popping up in Singapore while a group of volunteers host monthly swap gatherings.

 "When I join a clothing swap it reminds me to consume consciously because when I give away clothes, I think about whether I'm still wearing them," said Nadia Kishlan, a 30-year-old participant at one clothing swap.